John Henry North: Early life

-The son of Richard North and Lucinda North (née Gouldsbury) of Tyrrellspass, Co.
-Westmeath.
+The son of Richard North and Lucinda North (née Gouldsbury) of Tyrrellspass, County Westmeath.
 His father was a military officer who died while he was still young.

 After his father's death, John Henry North was educated by his maternal uncle, the Revd John Henry Gouldsbury and at Trinity College, Dublin where he achieved great academic success.
 He was called to the Irish Bar (King's Inns) in 1809.
 He took silk in 1824.

 On 2 December 1818 he married Letitia Foster, daughter of William Foster, Bishop of Clogher and niece of John Foster, 1st Baron Oriel.

 From 1818 until his death, his home in Dublin was 31 Merrion Square, South.

 Career

 In 1815, North came to public attention as the barrister defending the proprietor of the Dublin Evening Post in a libel trial in which the freedom of the press was questioned.
 Although the jury found for the plaintiff, minimal damages were awarded and North's reputation was enhanced.

-In 1819, soon after his marriage, North expressed an interest in becoming MP for Drogheda, Co.
-Louth, but was discouraged by his wife's cousin, Thomas Skeffington, who had been MP there from 1807 – 1812, who warned him of the likely expense.
+In 1819, soon after his marriage, North expressed an interest in becoming MP for Drogheda, County Louth, but was discouraged by his wife's cousin, Thomas Skeffington, who had been MP there from 1807 to 1812, who warned him of the likely expense.

 Instead he focused on the becoming a candidate for the Dublin University seat, anticipating the departure of the sitting member, W. C. Plunket who was expected soon to be made Chief Justice of the Irish Common Pleas.
 When this did not happen, North began his active involvement with the Kildare Place Society for Promoting the Education of the Poor of Ireland.
 In February 1820 he took part in a public debate against Daniel O’Connell about whether the Society did, as its principles and objects asserted, "afford the same facilities for education for every denomination of Christians".
 The Society resolved not to investigate the matter and O’Connell resigned, condemning the Society as "sectarian".

 Two years later, following the unexpected death of the sitting member, there appeared to be an opportunity for John Henry North to stand for election in Drogheda.
 His sister-in-law, Countess de Salis promoted him and offered financial assistance, but her cousin, Thomas Skeffington had already committed to promoting Robert Pentland, the son of his friend, George Pentland.
 A row ensued and the Countess and North were forced to withdraw from what North was later to describe as an "embarrassing and disagreeable affair".

 In February 1823, North was the barrister called to defend a group of loyalists who were alleged to have thrown a bottle at the Lord Lieutenant of Ireland, Marquess Wellesley, in a Dublin theatre.
 Much to the embarrassment of the government, and to loud cheers from loyalist supporters, the jury failed to reach a verdict.
 North's college rival, Richard Sheil, acknowledged that he discharged his duty as defending counsel ‘with great talent and ... consummate boldness’.